 My vision?
 A society made richer through meaningful partnerships, exploration and quests borne from curiosity.

 I've has spent the past two decades playing at the intersection of sustainability, capacity building and creative problem solving.
 As a 'Renaissance woman', I'm now combining creativity, the arts and sciences to provide vibrant and energising approaches to social change.

 So why creativity...?

 " In 2014 I started a side project.
 It was driven by curiosity and grew into a desire to create a meaningful contribution to social change.

 As a sustainability advocate, program facilitator and educator I’m deeply committed to building capacity to solve the difficult problems that confront government, business and community sectors.

-I want to deep dive at the intersection of creativity and science to discover how to build the capacity of both individuals and organisations, breaking down barriers between disciplines and using creative tools to problem solve.
-The result ... better program and service delivery.
+I've deep dived into the intersection of creativity and science to discover how to build the capacity of both individuals and organisations, breaking down barriers between disciplines and using creative tools to problem solve and problem find.

 Its objective is to support individuals develop their own creative skills and behaviors, and organisations to innovate by applying science based creative problem solving to business systems, programs and cultural mindset.

 In 2016 I undertook research at Monash University (Victoria) to explore how small to medium sized enterprises could leverage current research on workplace organisational creativity to understand how to become more creative organisations.
 I'm extending this research to explore how the non profit sector and corporates can also benefit from enhanced workplace creativity.

 If you're interested in finding out more, get in touch and let's create a catalytic creative movement.